CSSEGISandData/measles_data/README.md

 **Purpose**: Weekly time series for Kansas, New Mexico, and Texas (the three states with highest case counts), organized by epidemiological week and **based on rash onset dates**.

 > **Important**: This file uses rash onset dates when available from state health departments, providing epidemiologically accurate timing.
-As a result, some states-provided time series may do not match reporting dates of county-level data.
+As a result, some states-provided time series may not match reporting dates of county-level data.

 | Column | Description |
 |--------|-------------|